michaelsullivan0220/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing an analysis on Kickstarter to uncover trends
+## Performing an analysis on Kickstarter to uncover trends